m-visaya/Glean-Project/README.md

     env\Scripts\activate

 <br>
-The current directory in you termnial should contain an (env) tag:
+The current directory in your terminal should contain an (env) tag:
 <br><br>

     (env) C:\**\pathname